Whilst there have been numerous events, the more significant of these are:

 • Work is under way on a brand new three-bay hangar at London Oxford Airport.
 The hangar will offer c.
 50,000 sq ft of space, independent office space and car parking.
 It will be the largest single facility built at the airport to date and when complete the total hangarage at the airport will be c.
 240,500 sq ft, an increase of c.
 78% since 2005.

-• Global Switch, a subsidiary of Reuben Brothers, announced that construction is well underway on new facilities in Singapore totalling over 47,300 sq ft, which will bring the total Data Centre space in Singapore to over 300,000 square feet with power of 1,000 w/sq m.
+• RB owned company Global Switch announced that construction is well underway on new facilities in Singapore totalling over 47,300 sq. ft., which will bring the total Data Centre space in Singapore to over 300,000 square feet with power of 1,000 w/sq. m.
 At the same time it was announced that a preliminary design for a State of the Art second data centre has been completed.
 This second facility will be c.
-270,000 sq ft and is innovative in its overall design, energy efficiency, sustainability and security.
+270,000 sq. ft. and is innovative in its overall design, energy efficiency, sustainability and security.
 Separately, construction is progressing on program for a second data centre in Paris having in excess of 145,000 square feet and scheduled for completion by July 2011.

 • Reuben Brothers have acquired a stake in Metro Bank Plc, which has just received the first license from the Financial Services Authority for over 100 years to open and operate retail banks in the United Kingdom.
 The first store is due to open in Holborn in 2010.
 Founded by Vernon Hill, the pioneer behind Commerce Bank in the US, Metro Bank has already been successfully rolled out in the US.
 The model, based around customer friendly service, extended hours of operation and other examples of fresh thinking, should provide an exciting new banking service in the UK.